 Orazio Grassi, who taught mathematics at Collegio Romano, designed the new building and his project was endorsed by a commission which included Carlo Maderno, the leading architect of the time.
 The fašade follows the pattern established by Il Ges¨, the first large church of the Jesuits.

-(left) Model of the dome; (right) painted dome by Andrea Pozzo seen from the nave
+(left) Model of the planned dome; (right) painted dome by Andrea Pozzo seen from the nave

-Pendentives of the dome by Andrea Pozzo: (left) Judith and Holofernes; (right) Jael and Sisara (see other scenes of Torture and Death in the Churches of Rome)
+(left) Another view of the painted dome; (right) pendentives by Andrea Pozzo: (above) Jael and Sisara; (below) Judith and Holofernes (see other scenes of Torture and Death in the Churches of Rome)